Skip to content

 • Some users mention poor call quality

-• Call recordings only available as paid add-on
+• Call recordings are only available as a paid add-on

 • Limited integrations

-Unfortunately, many users suggest there are consistent problems with Net2phone Canada, including poor call quality and billing issues.
-Reviewers mention lots of downtime, which may prevent you from addressing customer questions quickly.
+Unfortunately, many users suggest there are consistent problems with net2phone Canada, including poor billing and call quality issues.
+Reviewers mention a lot of downtime, which may prevent you from addressing customer questions quickly.

-• No integrations with tools like Microsoft Teams, Salesforce, and Zoho unless you upgrade to the Call Center plan (starting at $59.99 per user per month)
+• No integrations with tools like Microsoft Teams, Salesforce, and Zoho unless you upgrade to the Business Select plan ($39.99 CAD per user per month)

-• Pricey additional toll-free numbers once you exceed the allotment on your plan (starting at $0.05 per minute)
+• Pricey additional toll-free minutes once you exceed the allotment on your plan (starting at $0.05 per minute)

 • Auto attendants